iPhone 14 Pro & Pro Max review: The 48-megapixel camera is legit

 - Galaxy S22 Ultra: (Snapdragon 8 Gen 1): 5,907

 As you can see, the graphics performance on the iPhone 14 Pro is 6 percent faster than the iPhone 13 Pro and 62 percent faster than on iPhone 12 Pro.
 And compared to the S22 Ultra, the iPhone 14 Pros' GPU is 201 percent faster.
 No, that's not a typo.

 All of this power contributes to serious speed in the iPhone 14 Pros.
 Most people will look at these increases in CPU and GPU performance and wonder why anyone needs it.
-And to that, I only have this to say: you don't realize how much computing power the simplest of tasks on iPhone require.
+And to that, I only have this to say: you don’t realize how much computing power is required for the simplest of tasks on an iPhone.
 When iOS 16 just flies, hiccup-free, that is the CPU talking to all of the various components that make up an iPhone at blistering speeds.
 When more and more graphically intensive 3D games just run smoothly, without any dropped frames, that is the GPU doing the heavy lifting.
 When things just work, that is the power of Apple’s chipset accomplishing its job in the background and not getting enough credit.

 Not much to report here.
 Compared to the iPhone 13 Pro / 13 Pro Max, the iPhone 14 Pro / 14 Pro Max gets one extra hour of battery life for local video playback.
 However, if you compare the battery life to the iPhone 12 Pro / 12 Pro Max, you can see there's a major leap.
-The iPhone 14 Pro / 14 Pro Max are going to last longer for people like me who purchase an iPhone every two years (or more).
+The iPhone 14 Pro / 14 Pro Max will last longer for people like me who purchase an iPhone every two years (or more).

 - iPhone 12 Pro: 17 hours (video) / 11 hours (video streamed) / 65 hours (audio)